-The Group's principal financial instruments consist of cash, receivables, bank loans and payables to bank.
+The Group's principal financial instruments consist of cash, receivables and bank loans.
 The Group has various other financial assets and financial liabilities such as accounts payable and other liabilities and customers' deposits which arise directly from its operations.

 Financial risk management by the Group is governed by policies and guidelines approved by the BOD.
 Group policies and guidelines cover liquidity risk and credit risk.
 The objective of financial risk management is to contain, where appropriate, exposures in these financial risks to limit any negative impact on the Group's results of operations and financial position.